William Talbot1

 M, #129503, b.
 22 January 1857, d.
 15 June 1935

-Major George Leopold Bryan, 4th Baron Bellew of Barmeath was born on 22 January 1857.1 He was the son of Edward Joseph Bellew, 2nd Baron Bellew of Barmeath and Augusta Mary Bryan.1 He married Elaine Carlisle Leach, daughter of John Benjamin Leach, on 9 April 1927.2 He died on 15 June 1935 at age 78 at London, England, without issue.2,3
+Major George Leopold Bryan, 4th Baron Bellew of Barmeath was born on 22 January 1857.1 He was the son of Edward Joseph Bellew, 2nd Baron Bellew of Barmeath and Augusta Mary Bryan.1 He married Elaine Carlisle Leach, daughter of John Benjamin Leach, on 9 April 1927.2 He died on 15 June 1935 at age 78 at London, EnglandG, without issue.2,3

-Major George Leopold Bryan, 4th Baron Bellew of Barmeath was baptised with the name of George Leopold Bellew.1 He fought in the Second Afghan War between 1878 and 1879.2 On 13 October 1880 his name was legally changed to George Leopold Bryan by Royal Licence, under the terms of the will of his uncle, George Leopold Bryan.1 He fought in the Nile Expedition between 1884 and 1885.2 He gained the rank of Lieutenant in the service of the 10th Hussars.1 He gained the rank of Major in the service of the 10th Hussars.2 He held the office of Deputy Lieutenant (D.L.) of County Kilkenny.2 He fought in the Boer War between 1900 and 1901.2 He held the office of High Sheriff of County Louth in 1902.2 He succeeded to the title of 4th Baron Bellew of Barmeath, co.
-Louth [I., 1848] on 15 July 1911.2 He succeeded to the title of 10th Baronet Bellew, of Barmeath, co.
+He was given the name of George Leopold Bellew at birth.1 He fought in the Second Afghan War between 1878 and 1879.2 On 13 October 1880 his name was legally changed to George Leopold Bryan by Royal Licence, under the terms of the will of his uncle, George Leopold Bryan.1 He fought in the Nile Expedition between 1884 and 1885.2 He gained the rank of Lieutenant in the 10th Hussars.1 He gained the rank of Major in the 10th Hussars.2 He held the office of Deputy Lieutenant (D.L.) of County Kilkenny.2 He fought in the Boer War between 1900 and 1901.2 He held the office of High Sheriff of County Louth in 1902.2 He succeeded as the 4th Baron Bellew of Barmeath, co.
+Louth [I., 1848] on 15 July 1911.2 He succeeded as the 10th Baronet Bellew, of Barmeath, co.
 Louth [I., 1688] on 15 July 1911.2 He fought in the First World War.2 He held the office of Representative Peer [Ireland] in 1914.2

 Citations